patelb268/kaizntree-back-end-task/README.md

             }

 ### API Refrence And Testing
-API Documentatuion can be found in
+API Documentatuion can be found in [here](https://github.com/patelb268/kaizntree-back-end-task/blob/main/Kaizntree.postman_collection.json)
+Export these file in your Postman and open it as a Postman Document

 You can test API for creating items catagory and filtering the items by running `test.py` at following path